 Q: Describe the most common type of work you do for your clients.

-A: I take musical ideas and musing and turn them in to amazing sounding recording.
-I work with clients to define their style and hopefully create something unique
+A: I take musical ideas and musing and turn them in to amazing sounding recordings.
+I work with clients to define their style and hopefully create something unique.

 Q: Analog or digital and why?